-The logistics department at the Bitburger Brewery Group, together with its IT department, was faced with the challenge of optimizing communication between truck drivers and the logistics team.
+The logistics department at the Bitburger Brewery Group, together with its IT department, was faced with the challenge of optimizing communication between truck drivers and the logistics team in yard management.
 Previously, drivers were notified via an electronic display of where to pick up the goods to be transported.
 As a result of a conversion in 2017, the old solution no longer met the company’s needs.
 A new communication solution had to be invented.

 The popularity and widespread use of smartphones meant that the solution was obvious: communicate with the drivers using SMS.
 After all, each driver carries a smartphone with them.

 “We utilized the brevis.one SMS gateway for sending SMS messages.
 The support from the BASIS organization was excellent and the brevis.one SMS gateway fully met our expectations.”

 In order to inform the driver seamlessly via SMS, the Bitburger Brewery Group has opted for the brevis.one SMS gateway.
 The ease of sending SMS messages via the HTTP API and/or email is what sets the brevis.one SMS Gateway apart.
 The connection to the SAP system also allows the driver concerned to be informed via SMS from the system.

 The following well established process is now in place for when the truck drivers collect the goods:

 The truck passes the entrance to the parking lot and is detected using a camera.
 This takes a photo of the truck and scans the license plate.
 The truck driver then parks in the parking lot and goes into the reception building.
 There, the driver logs on at a self-service terminal, where they select the photo of their truck using a touchscreen device, and then enters their data, guided in their language of choice.
 At the same terminal, the safety briefings take place as required by law .
 These are either upon visiting the plant for the first time or after a period of time has elapsed since the last loading event at the plant.